shahriar374/future-light/README.md

 ## Running the project in local environment
 This project uses **Maven** as build tool.
 Use maven to resolve all required dependencies.
 Most of the compatible IDE will automatically resolve these dependencies.

-Before running this project, run a MySQL server and import necessary tables and data using `default-schema.sql` Self-Contained file (MySQL Workbench has data import functionality).
+Before running this project, run a MySQL server and import necessary tables and data using `default-schema.sql` file.

 ### Importing schema to MySQL
 Open MySQL Workbench and run the server.
-Then `Server > Data Import > Import from Disk > Import from Self-Contained file`.
-Select the `default-schema.sql` file and press `Start Import`
+Then create a schema named `futurelight` and run the `default-schema.sql` file.

 Executing this file will automatically create necessary tables and an `admin` user with password `password`.